nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 > This is because the notes feature has not been [enabled in SmartGit](#enabling-notes-for-a-repository).

-- **TODO REVISIT MARC HAS CHANGES** When I attempt to add a note to a commit, I receive the warning _Do you want to overwrite the existing note?_
+- Why do I receive the warning _Do you want to replace the existing note?_ when I attempt to add a note to a commit?

-> By design, git notes only allows a single note per commit, per category to be added.
+> By design, Git notes only allows a single note per commit, per category to be added.
-  You can either append to the existing note and overwrite it, or you can add a new note in a different notes category.
+>
+> However, SmartGit has the ability to merge new Note content with existing and replace the previous note of the same category on this commit.

 - I've pushed a branch containing notes in my repository to a remote, however when others clone the repository, they do not see the notes?